mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 ### September 2022

-PSL development last month focused on improving usability - particularly, diagram support.
+PSL development last month focused on improving usability - particularly, fine-tuning the transaction diagram experience.
 Bugs in diagram generation were resolved and formatting was improved.
-Transactions were also given the ability to provide greater clarity (e.g., displaying lists of relevant UTxOs).
+Transactions were also given the ability to provide greater detail (e.g., displaying lists of relevant UTxOs).

 Along these lines, improvements were made to the documentation and the project's approachability.
-By this, we mean the repo was marginally reconfigured for ease of use and streamlining new project onboarding.
+More specifically, the PSL repo was marginally reconfigured for ease of use and streamlining new project onboarding.

 Of note, the PSL has been used to largely spec a client project with the intention of building out the language to cover the project in its entirety.
 With this underway, the PSL team is currently deliberating on integrating with a second project.
 Once decided, work with a second project will be used to generalize the PSL - a major goal outlined in the original Catalyst proposal.